kamil-sita/kamil-sita/README.md

 ## Hello there

-If you are looking for a guy who writes almost everything in the same one boring language, I'm your guy.
+If you are looking for someone who writes almost everything in the same one boring language, I'm your guy.

 ## Some more exciting projects